 The Dining Hall Manager needs to be hard-working, cheerful, have high-energy, and be co-operative.
 Meal times can be hectic and the Dining Hall Manager needs to remain helpful and friendly to campers.
 A sense of humor is helpful.

 The kitchen crew consists of three cooks, four kitchen aides, a dishwasher, and a pot-washer.
 Generally, the head cook budgets and plans menus, orders food, and prepares meals.
-The other two cooks may also participate in menu-planning and ordering, and have responsibility for preparation and serving at least one meal on their own.
+The other cooks may also participate in menu-planning and ordering and are responsible for preparing and serving 5-10 meals a week.
 The aides, under the supervision of the cooks, do prep work and help serve meals.
 Aides are also responsible for after-meal clean-up.
 The dishwasher supervises the campers on dish crew, runs the dishwashing machine, and shares responsibility for general cleaning with the pot-washer.
 The pot-washer is responsible for washing the cookware that cannot be put through the dishwashing machine, and shares responsibility for general cleaning with the dishwasher.

 At Pinewoods, we serve a wide variety of food.
 When we serve a meat dish, there is always a vegetarian option.
 We serve fresh produce and camp-baked breads and desserts.
 Breakfast is served cafeteria-style; lunch and dinner are served family-style.